KarelZe/thesis/references/obsidian/📖chapters/👨‍🍳Tain-Test-split.md

 We pre-train a model on unlabelled samples from the last year of the training period, as depicted in Fig-[[#^a92764]].
 Given the significantly larger number of unlabelled customer trades, the pre-training period is reduced to one year to facilitate training on the available computing resources.
 Within the period, we filter out trades for which true label can be inferred, to avoid overlaps with the supervised training set.
 This is essential for self-training, as labelled and unlabelled data are provided to the model simultaneously.

-We want to underpin that the chosen split is appropriate for ...
-Still, we want to Given our observations ragarding the data shift in Section [[🚏Exploratory Data Analysis]] we want to verify the appropriateness of the chosen split. two sanity checks.
+So far two aspects remain open:
-- If the size
+- If the size of the resulting sets is appropriate for the complexity of the problem.
-These are called _learning curves_.
-In a nutshell, a learning curve shows how error changes as the training set size increases.
+- In presence of an observed concept drift in the training set (see cref-[[🚏Exploratory Data Analysis]]),

-We conduct this analysis on the training and validation set to avoid information leaking from the test set.
-To estimate We first calculate the learning curves for
+We subsequently address these aspects to underpin our choice for the training split.
+The analysis is conducted on the training and validation set to avoid information leaking from the test set.

-We estimate the similarity of
-Thus, if features

-For insights into the (...)
-At this point, here are a couple of things we could do to improve our model:

-We employ adversarial validation to the
-We verify the appropriateness of the split by studying the learning of

--  data shift + s

-In a similar vein, we study the size of the dataset From cref-fig we conclude that the chosen train-split and size of.
-A

-These are called _learning curves_.
-In a nutshell, a learning curve shows how error changes as the training set size increases.

-We employ an adversarial validation to

-corrobates

 Optimally, samples in the train, validation, and test should come from the same distribution.
 The presence of the data shift, as observed in cref-[[🚏Exploratory Data Analysis]] within the training set raises concerns, that the assumption holds.
 We test for the similarity of the training and validation set and identify problematic features using *adversarial validation*.
 As such, we re-label all trades within the training set with 0 and all trades of the validation set with 1.
 We then train a classifier on a random subset of the composed data and predict the conformance to the train or validation set for the remaining samples.
 More specifically, we use a gradient boosting classifier, which gives competitive predictions with default hyperparameters and is least computationally demanding.
 As samples in the training set are more frequent than validation samples, performance is estimated using the gls-ROC-AUC, which is insensitive to class imbalances.
 Assuming train and test samples come from the same distribution, the obtained performance estimate is near a random guess.